 Together, under the banner of the Creative Careers Programme, this industry-led initiative aims to reach 2 million young people with better information, advice and guidance about careers in the creative industries and to engage leading organisations in directly inspiring 160,000 young people by March 2020.

 The webinar highlighted the CCP’s key opportunities for schools to engage and will help listeners to better understand the opportunities in this sector and what creative employers want and need.

 Sharon Walpole specialises in the education, qualifications, careers and skills sectors and has an ever expanding knowledge and understanding.
 She has worked as an FE Lecturer, a consultant at The Careers and Enterprise Company, CEO at Walpole Media Group – a group of companies in the careers and education industry and digital application development.

 Sharon is currently director of Careermap, an online resource which connects young people, parents, guardians, schools, colleges and career advisers with high quality career advice.
 She also is a Judge & Ambassador for the Asian Apprenticeship Awards and Trustee Director of Escape Arts.

 Careermap is passionate about helping young people to get the career guidance they need!
 Join us in providing high-quality career guidance.
-Reserve your free place at the Creative Careers Webinar.
+If you missed the webinar, you can still watch it.